Back to log

 • return readable top patterns for diagnostics

-PyO3 is the seam between the two worlds.
+PyO3 is the bridge between the two worlds.
 Python owns the workflow and the spaCy objects.
 Rust owns the part where millions of tiny windows become counters and metrics.

 The point is that once the language problem has been reduced to arrays, anchors, hashes, and counts, Rust can run the scoring path at memory speed.